 As the Local IR staff become familiar with assignment procedures, the assignment window can be raised.
-In general, it will first be raised to /24.
-At this point, the Local IR staff can make assignments for up to and including 256 addresses without prior approval from the RIPE NCC.
+In general, it will be raised to match the size of the requests sent in by the registry.
+For example, if the registry has sent in several requests that were /25 or smaller, and there were no major problems with the requests, the RIPE NCC would raise the assignment window to a /25.
+At this point, the Local IR staff can make assignments for up to and including 128 addresses without prior approval from the RIPE NCC.
 If the RIPE NCC receives a request to raise the assignment window for a Local IR, it will be evaluated based on the proficiency of the Local IR staff.
 This is determined based on whether assignment documentation presented to the RIPE NCC is correctly completed, whether good judgement is shown in the evaluation of address space requests, whether past assignments have been properly registered, and on the experience of the Local IR with handling larger assignments.
 Currently, the maximum size of the assignment window for any Local IR is a /19.
 Therefore, every assignment involving more than 8192 addresses requires the approval of the RIPE NCC.